UCSB-PSTAT/pstat-197-container-image/README.md

-# Container image source for <course>
+# Container image source for PSTAT 197
-Info here about where to find and run this image.

-# Template instructions (**DELETE THIS SECTION**)

-* Uncomment and add necessary libraries to Containerfile
-* mv Jenkinsfile.template to Jenkinsfile
-* Update image variable and add tests to Jenkinsfile
+You can obtain the most recent version of this image by from dockerhub by running a command similar to `podman pull docker.io/ucsb/pstat-197:latest`